ABI-Software/scaffoldmaker/docs/scaffolds/vagus.rst

 Each subject-specific vagus box scaffold has the following defined groups of 3-D elements:

-* vagus centroid
+* vagus centroid - centroid of nerve/branch, useful for later fitting centroid data in another geometric configuration such as in-body/MRI tracings.
-* vagus epineurium
+* vagus epineurium - approximately round representation of surface of epineurium, useful for later fitting to precise contours of the epineurium boundary.
-* vagus anterior line
+* vagus anterior line - line on anterior edge of epineurium, useful for later fitting anterior orientation points in another geometric configuration.